ThienTran1701QCA/1701QCA-Assessment2/index.md

 ![Image](jlkjlkjlkjkljlkjlkjlkj.png)

-This project is related to my first design concept, because it allows the person to score a ball against a goalnet with the Micro:bit to keep track of the score.
-This project allowed me to visualise the utilisation of public space and how multiple sports can be played on one field.
+This project is related to my first design concept, because it allows the person to win a game when they've accomplished a series of tasks.

 ### Related project 2 ###
 Don't touch the wire